 Whether you are just recording audio that will be part of your course videos or you want to host a podcast, you need to make sure your audio sounds reasonably professional.
-Personally, I am a fanatic when it comes to podcasting and I use the Learning Revolution Podcast as an excuse to experiment with a lot of different audio equipment.
-Many of the links on this page reflect what I use or have used on the Learning Revolution podcast or other podcasts I have done.
+Personally, I am a fanatic when it comes to podcasting and I’ve use the Learning Learning Podcast as an excuse to experiment with a lot of different audio equipment.
+Many of the links on this page reflect what I use or have used on this or other podcasts I have done.
 Even if producing a podcast is not your specific aim, the equipment here will serve you well for pretty much any type of audio recording.

-You can do great things with a standard Logitech USB headset is you are recording audio straight into your computer.
-(I use a Logitech for many of the Learning Revolution podcasts.
-The one I have is no longer available, but something like the Logitech H530 will work just fine.)
+You can do great things with a standard Logitech USB headset if you are recording audio straight into your computer.
+I used a Logitech for years for much of my audio recording.
+(The one I have is no longer available, but something like the Logitech H530 will work just fine.)
 That said, over time I have come to appreciate the higher level of quality you can get off of dedicated microphone.
 I highly recommend moving to that level sooner rather than later and considering:

 - If you are using a smartphone to record yourself or others, I recommend an external microphone – usually a lavalier (i.e., a mic that can be clipped on) is most useful – omnidirectional, if you want to pick up all the sound around you; unidirectional, if you want to here just the single voice/audio source you are recording.